yegor256/blog/_posts/2017/jul/2017-07-25-my-favorite-websites.md

 is where we keep our source code repositories.
 I was also using [Bitbucket](https://bitbucket.com) a few years ago, but didn't really like it.
-GitHub is the the best, no doubts.
+GitHub is simply the best, no doubts.

 <img src="/images/2017/07/sites-stackoverflow.jpg" class="env-ico"/><br/>
 [StackOverflow](http://stackoverflow.com/users/187141/yegor256)